hpenacho/MusicPlayer-Java/README.md

-<h4 align="center">A feature rich music player developed in Java, as part of an academic project, preserved here for historical purposes.</h4>
+<h4 align="center">A feature rich music player developed in Java, as part of an academic project, preserved for historical purposes.</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •